ietf-wg-ccwg/draft-ietf-ccwg-ratelimited-increase/draft-ietf-ccwg-ratelimited-increase.md

 - Upon a reduction of cwnd (for any reason), maxFS MUST be reset to zero.
 This ensures that maxFS is reinitialized using the first FlightSize measurement taken after the cwnd reduction.

-- The sender MUST cap cwnd to be no larger than limit(maxFS).
+- When increasing cwnd, the sender MUST cap cwnd to become no larger than limit(maxFS).

 The function limit() returns the maximum cwnd value the congestion control algorithm would yield by increasing for all ACKs that would be produced by successfully transmitting one window of size maxFS.
 For example, for Slow Start, as specified in {{!RFC5681}}, limit(maxFS)=2*maxFS, such that equation 2 in {{!RFC5681}} becomes: